-- •Staff will be educated and trained on the appropriate use and disposal of personal protective equipment (PPE) and will have appropriate PPE available to them. - •Gloves and masks may be required, and usage could vary based on the level of interaction with customers, namely the touching of physical bingo cards and/or cash. - If a customer or employee is sick, he or she will be sent home or to a healthcare facility.
+- Staff will be educated and trained on the appropriate use and disposal of personal protective equipment (PPE) and will have appropriate PPE available to them. - Gloves and masks may be required, and usage could vary based on the level of interaction with customers, namely the touching of physical bingo cards and/or cash. - If a customer or employee is sick, he or she will be sent home or to a healthcare facility.

-- •Limit the number of customers in the venue to better utilize best practices for social distancing Stagger machines (i.e. turning off every other machine in order to keep a 6-foot distance between patrons). - Customers will be barred entrance once the safe social distancing capacity has been reached. - Limit capacity for food service seating to employ 6-foot distance between patrons. - •Barriers may be needed in some areas.
-Specifically, barriers could be used at bingo card purchasing stations, wager windows or stations and food service areas.

-- Additional hand sanitizing stations will be available to patrons and employees. - Any equipment used will be cleaned and disinfected after each use. - Public restrooms should be cleaned and disinfected at least daily.' - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Follow restaurant guidelines for food service areas.
+- Limit the number of customers in the venue to better utilize best practices for social distancing (35% of posted occupancy by Fire Marshal). - Stagger machines (i.e. turning off every other machine in order to keep a 6-foot distance between patrons). - Customers will be barred entrance once the safe social distancing capacity has been reached. - Limit capacity for food service seating to employ 6-foot distance between patrons. - Barriers may be needed in some areas.
+Specifically, barriers could be used at bingo card purchasing stations, wager windows or stations and food service areas. - Additional hand sanitizing stations will be available to patrons and employees. - Any equipment used will be cleaned and disinfected after each use. - Bathrooms should be sanitized after use. - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Follow restaurant guidelines for food service areas.

-- Limit cash handling. - •Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens.
+- Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens.